-transformed Reality TV and the lives of many seeking a healthier lifestyle as creator and executive producer of weight loss shows like Extreme Weight Loss
+transformed Reality TV and the lives of many seeking a healthier lifestyle as creator and former executive producer of weight loss shows like Extreme Weight Loss

 .
 His latest book, The Big Fat Truth

 , dissects fact from fiction on why dieting doesn’t work and how movement is key to healthy living.
 And in true televised Roth fashion, The Big Fat Truth

 will also soon hit the airwaves as a television series on Z Living in June 2017.